arungudelli/angularjswiki/content/en/angular/how-to-generate-component-in-subfolder-specific-directory/index.md

 ```

+{{< figure src="/img/blog/component-in-subdirectory-angular.png" title="component in subdirectory angular" alt="component-in-subdirectory-angular">}}

 If you see the source code structure, `ng generate component` will create two directories `product` and `productlist`.

 Inside product component we may have other components like productview etc.

-If you don't want to create child directories for each and every child components of products, we should use `--flat` option.
+If you don't want to create sub directories for each and every child components of products, we should use `--flat` option.

 Let's create component without creating sub-folder for child components.